By Jaydee Valerie Cruz

 About the Contributor

-Jaydee Valerie Cruz, 23, is a fourth-year student studying Bachelor of Arts in Literary and Cultural Studies at Polytechnic University of the Philippines, Manila.
+Jaydee Valerie Cruz, 23, is a graduate of Bachelor of Arts in Literary and Cultural Studies at Polytechnic University of the Philippines, Manila.
 She aspires to develop her skills in writing and creating art.
 One of her hobbies is listening to music, which becomes a source of inspiration for her writings.
 She is currently focusing on her final semester in college while thinking of her future.